Welcome back! And welcome, if you are new here xo

 Hmm, I don’t even know where to begin?
 I said no once or twice to this lady before accepting the package for my consideration – and I ignored my gut instinct in the process.
 I didn’t want to appear rude and ignore the brand, but the persistence should have served as a warning.
 I was very clear I am busy up to my eyes with various projects and I take time to review anything.
 I also told the lady my anxiety is through the roof at the moment, but she chose to ignore that all together.
 Having tried the products I didn’t like anything, but was still thinking of ways of how I can turn negative into positive, until a few weeks later I found myself bombarded with DMs that quickly went into passive aggressive territory.
 I am sorry, but that is not acceptable and I won’t be bullied into writing a review – having sent a few soaps and scrub cubes (large selection according to her) my way does not mean guaranteed review.
 Yes, I do understand her point of view, sending packages to bloggers do cost money, and yes, I didn’t came out with the review in like 5 minutes, but at the same time no one will bully me into reviewing things, and that is where I rest my case.

-When it comes to products, the soaps I found both drying and leaving uncomfortable residue on the hands, plus they are made form ready made soap base and not from scratch, dyed with dye and just pressed into nice molds.
+When it comes to the actual products, the soaps I found both drying and leaving uncomfortable residue on the hands, plus they are made form ready made soap base and not from scratch, dyed with dye and just pressed into nice molds.
 Scrub cubes didn’t do a thing, honestly, zero scrubbing action, and it felt like rubbing a piece of plastic on my skin – weirdest feeling ever.
 I persevered, but no to avail.
 Lotion bar came wrapped into a tissue paper, and after a couple of days I got a rather unpleasant surprise of it ruining my nice wooden heart plate – the oil seeped through and to this day, the plate remains ruined.
 I have tried oiling the whole plate in a bid to sort of save it and make it one colour, but it didn’t work.
 The lotion bar is semi solid, but it melts into oil on your body.
 Now, I love my body oils, you know I do, but this product isn’t good, I am sorry – it doesn’t sink into your skin, it is almost impossible to rub in, and it ruined a few of my clothes, I found the oil almost impossible to wash off.
 The lip balm does not last for more than five minutes and it is very crumbly – this formula needs a lot of tweaking.

 Now, you know why I sort of paused the review – I didn’t find the products working well full stop.
 All of these products are very simple to DIY, and what I make myself, I found working better than this – so how could I came out with a positive review, I don’t know.
 Don’t get me wrong, I have a lot of respect for all the ladies who start their own green beauty businesses – I wish them the best of luck!
 Same for this brand, just make sure to be nice to the next blogger you will seek the review from.